tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/alarm-service.md

 # Alarm Service

-Alarm Service DSL is a wrapper over Alarm Service module provided by csw.
+Alarm Service DSL is a wrapper over Alarm Service module provided by CSW.
 You can refer a detailed documentation of Alarm Service provided by CSW @extref[here](csw:services/alarm).

 This DSL provides an API to set the severity of alarm.